makandra/katapult/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+Wheelie caches a pristine Rails application inside its `tmp/` directory.
+Keep this in mind, as it may lead to issues when switching Ruby versions or installing a new version of the Rails gem.

+## Credits

+Dominik Schöler from [makandra](makandra.com)